Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point

 The HG phase, in its simplest form, can be described as point particles in the Boltzmann approximation with total particle density:

 where $\lambda_i$ is the fugacity corresponding to a specific group of hadrons that have the same quark content and which will be called as ``family''.
-Also, $\lambda_i=\lambda^k_B\lambda^l_S\lambda^n_Q$ if the particles of the family carry $k$ units of baryon number $B$, $l$ units of strangeness $S$ and $n$ units of electric charge $Q$.
+Also, $\lambda_i=\lambda^k_B\lambda^l_S\lambda^n_Q$ if the particles of the family carry baryon number $B$ equal to $k$, strangeness $S$ equal to $l$ and electric charge $Q$ equal to $n$.
 The index $j$ runs over all resonances of the $i$ family.
 Since $i$ runs over particles and antiparticles, $g_{ij}$ is the degeneracy factor due only to the spin of the particle and $m_{ij}$ is the respective mass.
 Equation (\ref{eq:HGptBo}) easily shows that the HG partition function is a sum of terms, each of which corresponds to a specific fugacity.

 Next we turn to the description of the QCD phase at temperatures just above the transition curve.
 In this phase the constituent quark masses are reduced due to the partial chiral restoration and in effect the mass of the corresponding quasi-particle is also reduced.
 Therefore, we shall call this phase in the following as ``chiral'' phase.
 We will, also, use the ``tilde'' ($ \tilde{\;\;}$) symbol to denote all quantities associated with this phase.
 We consider it to be a sum of quark condensates which represent quasi-particles carrying fugacities $\lambda_i$ and degeneracy factors $\tilde{g}_i$, where the index ``i'' runs over the families.
 Then the total particle density in the Boltzmann approximation for the chiral phase reads: